310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “I won’t hesitate this time around.
 I’m gonna do whatever it takes to achieve my goal.”

 “Kanata-san.
-You seem worried about it, so I’ll at least tell you this: It’s pretty obvious by now, but — what crashed down into this ocean wasn’t a meteorite.”
+You seem worried about it, so I’ll at least tell you this: It’s pretty obvious by now, but—what crashed down into this ocean wasn’t a meteorite.”

 {% endbubble %}
 {% bubble Chiaki pastserious %}